 What Makes St. Petersburg a Pet-Friendly City?

-Certified in the BETTER CITIES FOR PETS™ program in 2019, St. Petersburg, Florida, has been active with the program since 2018.
-In June of that year, the city launched its St. Pete PAWS program to collaborate with organizations that support pets and their owners to make St. Petersburg a city where pets are welcome.
+The program was created to collaborate with organizations that support pets and their owners to make St. Petersburg a city where pets are welcome.
+It’s designed to: